jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-ios/README.md

 ### 2. Register Application with Push Services

-You must register the application and an iOS variant of the application with the Unified Push Server.
-This requires a running Unified Push Server OpenShift instance and uses the unique metadata assigned to the application by APNS.
-For information on installing the Unified Push Server, see the [JBoss Unified Push documentation](https://access.redhat.com/documentation/en-US/Red_Hat_JBoss_Unified_Push/).
+You must register the application and an iOS variant of the application with the JBoss Unified Push Server.
+This requires a running JBoss Unified Push Server OpenShift instance and uses the unique metadata assigned to the application by APNS.
+For more information about deploying, configuring and using the JBoss Unified Push Server, see the [JBoss Unified Push documentation](http://docs.jboss.org/unifiedpush/unifiedpush.pdf) and [JBoss xPaaS Services for OpenShift](https://developers.openshift.com/en/xpaas.html#_mobile_services).

 1. Log into the Unified Push Server OpenShift instance console.
 2. In the `Applications` view, click `Create Application`.